ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 prevent unwelcome licensing changes that can occur when one entity owns the copyrights for an entire project, and lower barriers to contribution.

-You can find an example of how to inform contributors of the DCO in the ``ansible-documentation`` repository, see the `CONTRIBUTING <https://github.com/ansible/ansible-documentation/blob/devel/CONTRIBUTING>`_ and `DCO <https://github.com/ansible/ansible-documentation/blob/devel/DCO>`_ files.

 .. _coll_repo_management: